-Secure Spatial Query.
-In a Cloud based model, it is imperative to have a mechanism for blind processing as the Cloud is semi-trusted and honest-but-curious.
-Gruteser et al. [19] first addressed secure spatial query by introducing the location k-anonymity model, in which an adversary could not identify the user location with a probability of 1/k.
-In another effort, Gedik et al. [20] introduced the concept of trusted third party (TTP) to achieve location cloaking.
-Khoshgozaran et al. [21] proposed a TTP based scheme to convert the spatial information of the object and query in a space to a different space.
+In a Cloud-based model, it is imperative to have a mechanism for blind processing as the Cloud is semi-trusted and honest-but-curious.
+Gruteser and Grunwald [19] first addressed secure spatial query by introducing the location k-anonymity model, in which an adversary could not identify the user location with a probability of 1/k.
+In another effort, Gedik and Liu [20] introduced the concept of trusted third party (TTP) to achieve location cloaking.
+Khoshgozaran and Shahabi [21] proposed a TTP-based scheme to convert the spatial information of the object and query in a space to a different space.
 The TTP is responsible for maintaining the relation between the two spaces for accuracy.
 In a similar attempt, [22] proposed location cloaking using TTP.
 User location is transformed into an area with at least k-1 users.
-The concept of dummy locations is applied by Kido et al. in [23] where a user hides her location by introducing many random points in her query.
-However, the TTP based schemes, such as [21], [22], suffer from the fact that TTP houses the sensitive information, which is a huge security risk.
-Moreover, these schemes focus on location privacy only and are not a best fit for spatio-textual queries on big data that leverage textual relevance greatly.
-To address the issues in big data query, an efficient mechanism to access, store and manage data is required.
-For this reason, Hu et al. [6] used R-tree based index.
-Their approach, called ASM-PH, implements privacy homomorphism to map operations on plaintext to operations on ciphertext and provides a method to support secure spatial queries on Cloud.
-In another approach, Yiu et al. [5] proposed an index traversal technique based on location transformation by using AES.
-This approach supports the range queries without errors over the transformed location space.
-In [24], Elmehdwi et al. used the Paillier cryptosystem to secure query information.
-However, these schemes are limited by their applications to location privacy only.
-On the other hand, our approach achieves both location and textual privacy and confidentiality.
+The concept of dummy locations is applied by Kido et al. [23] where a user hides her location by introducing many random points in her query.
+However, the TTP-based schemes, such as [21] and [22], suffer from the fact that TTP houses the sensitive information, which is a huge security risk.

 Fig. 11.
-Query performance of Pystin: vary radius
+Query performance of Pystin: vary radius.